The best street food in Warsaw - City center

 /

-The best street food in Warsaw - Centrum
+The best street food in Warsaw - City center

 Street food, or street food, is much more than a quick meal on the run.
 It is often a real feast for the senses.
 A delicacy served on the corner of a crowded street or in a seemingly humble food truck often represents an impressive wealth of flavours, aromas and history.
 Today, street food is undergoing a renaissance.
 It is attracting both local gourmets and tourists looking for authentic experiences and original flavour combinations.